JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 An IPv6 link-local address is an address that's automatically generated on IPv6-enabled interfaces

-* Uses the **FE80::/64** address block, which ranges from **FE80** to **FEBF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF** (The standard states that the 54 bits after FE80/10 should be all 0s, which means that you'll only see link local addresses beginning with FE8)
+* Uses the **fe80::/64** address block, which ranges from **fe80** to **febf:ffff:ffff:ffff:ffff:ffff:ffff:ffff** (The standard states that the 54 bits after FE80/10 should be all 0s, which means that you'll only see link local addresses beginning with FE8)
 * Automatically assigned to interfaces on a local network segment
 * Used primarily for communication between devices on the same link
 * Not routable beyond the local network segment